 A legacy of innovative technology

 Our story began over 60 years ago with an engineer who believed in microwave and millimeter wave technology.
-Today, Sivers IMA is a leading developer and producer of transceiver products, radar sensors and signal sources.
+Today, Sivers IMA Holding AB is a leading and internationally renowned supplier of components to the wireless and fiber data and telecommunication market.
+The wholly owned subsidiaries Sivers IMA and CST Global develop, offer advanced semiconductor technology within microwave, millimeter wave and optical semiconductors.
 This is our journey.

 2016 Sivers IMA launches a fully integrated V-band transceiver RFIC.
 The difference between this transceiver and previous generations from Sivers IMA is that all parts are made of Silicon-Germanium.
 The circuit includes a complete millimeter wave transceiver (transmitter and receiver), digital control, signal source and a complete analog baseband.

 2014 Sivers IMA enhances its position as a serious supplier of telecommunication and sensor products in volume, through production investments and hiring of additional experienced staff members.
 The first fully integrated propriety MMIC up and down converter chips are successfully tested and qualification is launched.

 2013 A major telecom customer choose Sivers IMA’s V-band converter for its ground breaking V-band radio link concept.
 We acquire Trebax AB, a strong addition with system expertise and a long heritage of radio link development.

 2011 Sivers IMA introduces two new Millimeter Wave Converters to the telecom market, the FC1002V, and the FC1001E, both intended to enable gigabit per second wireless data transmission.
 Begin development of its proprietary MMICs for millimeter wave transceivers.
 A grant is awarded from Vinnova in support of the first phases.